brianglass/anastasis/files/weekday_vespers.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Because I have sunk in the deep ocean of my transgressions, Saviour, and have been dreadfully overwhelmed by my offences, give me your hand, O God, as to Peter, and save me<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[6]</span></a>.</span>

 <span style="color:red;mso-bidi-font-style:italic">Verse 1.</span> ** I have lifted my eyes, to <span style="mso-bidi-font-weight:bold">you</span> who dwell in heaven.
-Behold as the eyes of servants look to their lordsÂ’ hands; as the eyes of a maid to her mistressÂ’s hands, so do our eyes to the Lord our God, until you take pity on us.
+Behold as the eyes of servants look to their lords’ hands; as the eyes of a maid to her mistress’s hands, so do our eyes to the Lord our God, until you take pity on us.

-<span style="letter-spacing:-.1pt">Because I have been condemned, O Saviour,<span style="mso-spacerun: yes">  </span>by my evil thoughts and deeds, grant me the idea of turning back, O God, that I may cry, Â‘Save me, good Benefactor, and have mercy on meÂ’.</span>
+<span style="letter-spacing:-.1pt">Because I have been condemned, O Saviour,<span style="mso-spacerun: yes">  </span>by my evil thoughts and deeds, grant me the idea of turning back, O God, that I may cry, ‘Save me, good Benefactor, and have mercy on me’.</span>

 <span style="color:red;mso-bidi-font-style:italic">Verse 2. </span>Have mercy on us, Lord, have mercy on us, for we have had our fill of contempt, our soul has been filled to overflowing.
 Let reproach be for the prosperous, and contempt for the proud.